privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 #### ScoreAds

 The `Auction` service exposes an API endpoint `ScoreAds`.
-The `SellerFrontEnd` service sends a `ScoreAdsRequest` to the `Auction` service with the SSP's proprietary auction code and inputs required by the code.
+The `SellerFrontEnd` service sends a `ScoreAdsRequest` to the `Auction` service with the Seller's proprietary auction code and inputs required by the code.
 The inputs include bids from each buyer and other required signals.
 After processing the request, the `Auction` service returns the `ScoreAdsResponse` that includes